beelit94/tsplk-infra/README.md

 ### Running tsplk at the very first time

 1. ask for AWS access key, secret key and atlas token from admin
-2. get your HipChat name,
-3. get your HipChat token
+1. get your HipChat name
-2. run `tsplk config` and input the information
+1. run `tsplk config` and input the information

+# Upgrade

+If you have pipsi installed,

+    pipsi upgrade tsplk

+If you don't have pipsi installed,

+    sudo pip install --upgrade tsplk

 # Usage
 ### How to create a Splunk environment

 1. Simply use `tsplk new` and follow the instruction
 2. Use `tsplk up` to bring up the project you just create

         tsplk up <project_name>